Built-in CCA Exam Prep

 Not Sure This Degree Is Right for You?

-When you’re ready to further your education, you can seamlessly transfer your Medical Billing and Coding Certificate credits into our Health Information Technician Associate’s degree.
+When you’re ready to further your education, you can seamlessly transfer your online Medical Billing and Coding Certificate credits into our online Health Information Technician Associate’s degree.

-According to the Bureau of Labor Statistics (BLS), earning a degree, regardless of the field of study, can improve income potential.4 Here is an example of where a Medical Billing and Coding Certificate can take you.
+According to the Bureau of Labor Statistics (BLS), earning a degree, regardless of the field of study, can improve income potential.4 Here is an example of where an online Medical Billing and Coding Certificate can take you.

 - Completion time is dependent on transfer credits accepted and the number of courses completed each term.